Login to Complete A Submission or to Access Judging Panel

 Past prizes include games, tablets, informational meetings, internships and more!
 This year, Grand Prize Winners in each city will win a $1,000 scholarship.

-I’m interested in participating, but I do not go to school in one of the three Challenge cities (NYC, Dallas and Pittsburgh).
+I’m interested in participating, but I do not go to school in one of the five Challenge cities (NYC, Los Angeles, Pittsburgh, Atlanta and Detroit).
 Can I still submit a game?

 How do I contact the G4C Student Challenge?